-Nike 5meter Utah Summer Water Polo Camp Salt Lake City, Utah
+Nike 5meter Utah Winter Clinic and Summer Water Polo Camp Salt Lake City, Utah

-Cottonwood Water Polo and Salt Lake Poseidon Polo, are hosting a Nike 5meter Water Polo Camp, featuring USA Olympians including Genai Kerr.
+Cottonwood Water Polo and Salt Lake Poseidon Polo, are again in 2014 hosting a Nike 5meter Water Polo Clinic in February and Camp in June.
+Each session will be instructed by USA Olympian Genai Kerr.

 Designed by the top coaches and athletes in the country, 5meter Nike Water Polo Camps provide in-water instruction to make an immediate impact on an athlete’s game.
 Young athletes will have the opportunity to learn first hand how Olympic Athletes train, meet their nutritional needs, and balance their lives.